-- The long-horned sand flea (Americorchestia longicornis)
+- The long-horned (Americorchestia longicornis)

-The common sand flea is found on the coast of Europe and on the eastern Atlantic coasts of America from Greenland to Uruguay has an antenna which is reddish brown.
+The common sand flea bites is found on the coast of Europe and on the eastern Atlantic coasts of America from Greenland to Uruguay has an antenna which is reddish brown.

-The European sand flea (Talitrus saltator)
+The European (Talitrus saltator)

-The European sand flea lives on sand beaches near the high-current mark burying itself during the day and coming out at night.
+The European flea lives on sand beaches near the high-current mark burying itself during the day and coming out at night.
 It is about 1.5 centimeter long and it feeds on remains of organic materials.

-Sand fleas have this remarkable ability of changing colors and brightness in order to match different kinds of backgrounds.
+These insects have this remarkable ability of changing colors and brightness in order to match different kinds of backgrounds.

-Symptoms of Sand Flea bite
+Symptoms of Sand Flea bites

-Sand flea infections are emerging and re-emerging throughout the world, their incidence is on the rise and their distribution is shifting and expanding.
+Sand flea bites infections are emerging and re-emerging throughout the world, their incidence is on the rise and their distribution is shifting and expanding.

 There are two main kinds of sand flea bites on human beings, the first one will look like a mosquito bite with a red spot and a bump which will disappear after a day or two.
-This first kind of bite also occurs when a flea sucks blood and moves to another host thereby injecting a toxin to prevent the clotting of blood which allows them to suck out some blood and move on to the next host without getting stuck, this saliva injected irritates the skin and causes sensitive or allergic reactions.
+This first kind of sand flea bites also occurs when a flea sucks blood and moves to another host thereby injecting a toxin to prevent the clotting of blood which allows them to suck out some blood and move on to the next host without getting stuck, this saliva injected irritates the skin and causes sensitive or allergic reactions.

-Pyrexia (a medical term for fever) and infections in the wound might also occur which can develop into a condition called tungiasis (sand flea disease) which is an inflammatory skin disease and which causes wounds, ulcerations, severe pain and swelling needs to be treated to avoid secondary infections such as tetanus, bacteremia and gangrene.
+Pyrexia (a medical term for fever) and infections in the wound might also occur which can develop into a condition called tungiasis which is an inflammatory skin disease and which causes wounds, ulcerations, severe pain and swelling needs to be treated to avoid secondary infections such as tetanus, bacteremia and gangrene.
 So it is advisable to cover the wound with a bandage.

 Type 1 Bite